Last Updated: July 29, 2024

 Death

 Wayne died of stomach cancer on June 11, 1979.
-He previously had been diagnosed with lung cancer in 1964, and had his entire left lung and four ribs removed via surgery.
+He had previously been diagnosed with lung cancer in 1964 and had his entire left lung and four ribs removed via surgery.
 Two years after his death, the American Film Institute named him 13th among the Greatest Male Screen Legends of All Time.
-He has also received two of the highest civilian decorations recognized by the U.S. government: the Congressional Gold Medal, which was awarded to him on May 26, 1979; and the Presidential Medal of Freedom, which was posthumously awarded to him on June 9, 1980.
+He has also received two of the highest civilian decorations recognized by the U.S. government: the Congressional Gold Medal, which was awarded to him on May 26, 1979, and the Presidential Medal of Freedom, which was posthumously awarded to him on June 9, 1980.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.